shuichiro-endo/socks5-nginx-module-v2/README.md

         note right of C: if the key and value do not match, do nothing C-->>B: send SOCKS5_CHECK_MESSAGE (encrypt with TLS)
         B->>B: check SOCKS5_CHECK_MESSAGE
-        note left of C: TLS (Socks5 over TLS) nested inside of TLS (HTTPS) B->>+C: SSL connect (Socks5 over TLS)
+        C->>C: if decrypt_serverkey_flag is 1(on), decrypt encrypted privatekey and certificate (Socks5 over TLS) using AES key received from my client note left of C: TLS (Socks5 over TLS) nested inside of TLS (HTTPS) B->>+C: SSL connect (Socks5 over TLS)
         C->>C: if socks5_over_tls_client_certificate_authentication_flag is 1(on), do client certificate authentication